Experts discuss what kind of healthcare reform to expect from the incoming Trump Administration.

-A woman who suffered severe abuse as a child describes the mental health benefits of owning a dog, and an expert on the Americans with Disabilities Act discusses requirements for emotional support animals.
+We discuss the mental health benefits of owning a dog, and the Americans with Disabilities Act requirements for emotional support animals.

-Genetic testing is now available to consumers to satisfy a variety of desires—tracing heritage, gauging risk of inherited diseases in children, and screening for disease.
-However, risks come with what doctors say is incomplete knowledge.
-Experts discuss uses, risks, and future of consumer genetic testing.
+Genetic testing is now available to consumers to satisfy a variety of desires, however, risks come with what doctors say is incomplete knowledge.

 Research shows many homeless men have suffered a traumatic brain injury, raising the possibility that TBIs may cause behaviors directly leading to homelessness.

 People who are adopted have more psychological problems than others, yet they also tend to have other psychological strengths.